 - Nicholson’s game is very reminiscent of the Cat Man’s, but Catledge was essentially an All-Star talent on a horrible team.
 Nicholson is unlikely to score 20-plus points per game, as well.

-Topics: Orlando Magivc
+Tags: Orlando Magivc